techlore/go-incognito/sources.md

 # Go Incognito Sources

 (Updated January 21, 2021)
 Thank you for watching Go Incognito.
-This document includes sources used throughout the course for you to verify claims and in-depth read through all these resources.
+This document lists all sources used throughout the course for students to verify claims & read through resources.

 The numbering system is Section.Lesson.Source; so 1.1.1 would be section 1, lesson 1, source 1.
 CTRL-F through this document to find a specific source mentioned in a lesson.